 Founded in 2009, CloudFlare was a company we talked about in our article on 9 Hot Cybersecurity Startups.
 The Company has taken in $182 million in funding so far to develop a web performance and cybersecurity solution that both protects your website and makes it go faster.
 The basic offering from CloudFlare is free (though prepare to be upsold), and 2 million web properties have already adopted it so far.

 Founded in 2013, Florida based startup Zenedge has taken in $13.7 million in funding so far to develop a cloud-based DDoS prevention solution that uses artificial intelligence to better combat attacks.
-The Company’s patent pending proprietary machine learning algorithms inspect web traffic in real-time to identify threats dynamically and update security postures accordingly.
-Setup takes just minutes and you can trial their solution for free.
+The Company’s patent-pending proprietary machine learning algorithms inspect web traffic in real-time to identify threats dynamically and update security postures accordingly.
+Setup takes just minutes and you can try their solution for free.

 7 Publicly Traded DDoS Protection Software Companies